seek-oss/skuba/.changeset/rare-eggs-tell.md

 'skuba': patch
 ---

-template/lambda-sqs-worker-cdk: Update tests to use a stable bundling.assetHash to avoid irrelevant snapshot changes on lockfile/source code/other changes
+template/lambda-sqs-worker-cdk: Update tests to use a stable identifier for the AWS::Lambda in snapshots, to avoid irrelevant snapshot changes on unrelated source code changes